enricosada/cambridge-fsharp-workshop/docs/consoleapp.md

   - CONS bigger size of binaries
   - CONS distinct binaries for all os
   - PRO is a normal native app (`app.exe` or `app`)
-  - PRO doesnt require .net core runtime installed on target machine,- CONS require .net core deps (like libunwind, OpenSSL) installed
+  - PRO doesnt require .net core runtime installed on target machine
+  - CONS require .net core deps (like libunwind, see docs) installed

 ### First let's try FDD